 We are ambitious for modern, good quality, affordable residential and nursing care in the Borough of Walsall.
 We seek to create the right conditions for a sustainable market that is 'right sized' to meet the current and future projected needs of Walsall citizens.
-We welcome new providers to the Borough that can meet identified gaps in the market as well as working with and support existing providers of residential and nursing care.
+We welcome new providers to the Borough that can meet identified gaps in the market as well as working with and supporting existing good quality providers of residential and nursing care.